Appendix D — Pandas tutorial#

 method,

-passing in a dictionary of replacements we want to for each column.
+passing in a Python dictionary of replacements we want to do on the values in each column.

 team_mapping = {"a":"A", "b":"B"}